Zelhorst92/MyPortfolio/README.md

 - On the mainpage, select 'New' and pick 'create new app'
 - Chose app-name and region.
 - After creation, select 'Resources', go to 'find more add-ons' and from there find 'Heroku Postgres' and install this.
 - After that is done, go back to the overview and select 'settings', go to 'Reveal config vars'.
-Here you will enter everything from the env.py file with the exception of **DEBUG** that should be empty. the Heroku Postgress url and the AWS variables.
+Here you will enter everything from the env.py file with the exception of **DEBUG** and **USE_POSTGRES**, the AWS variables.
 It will look like this:

 ```
-DEBUG = ""  #this should be empty!!
-Unless if you know what you are doing!
-USE_SQLITE3 = ""  #Toggle using the Sqlite3 database.
-Should be empty at first.

 SECRET_KEY = "SECRET_KEY"
 DEFAULT_FROM_EMAIL = "DEFAULT_FROM_EMAIL"